ndphillips/iwillsurvive/README.md

 shuffled](https://img.shields.io/badge/version-0.1_'Gloria'-yellow.svg)](https://en.wikipedia.org/wiki/Gloria_Gaynor)

 The goal of `iwillsurvive` is to make it easy to fit and visualize simple survival models.
-It provides wrapper functions around commonly used functions from survival packages such as `survival::survfit()` and `survminer::ggsurvplot()`, while providing user-friendly in-line messages, notes, and warnings.
+It does this by providing an intuitive functional interface and user-friendly in-line messages, notes, and warnings, while leveraging the gold-standard `survival` package for all statistical methods.

 ## Installation